 yale-returns-artifacts-to-peru

-Turner, B.L., & Andrushko, V.A.
+Andrushko, V.A.
 (2011).
 Partnerships, Pitfalls, and Ethical Concerns in

 International Bioarchaeology.
 In Social Bioarchaeology (Chapter 3).
 Retrieved